Mayoralty of Fiorello La Guardia

-The mayoralty of Fiorello La Guardia lasted from January 1, 1934, to December 31, 1945, while he served as the 99th Mayor of New York City.
+Fiorello La Guardia served as the 99th Mayor of New York City from January 1, 1934, to January 1, 1946.
 His mayoralty presided over New York City during the Great Depression and World War II.
 He is considered the builder of modern New York City due to his numerous infrastructure projects.
 He replaced John P. O'Brien and was succeeded by William O'Dwyer.

 Before La Guardia's election as mayor in 1933, Tammany Hall had controlled the mayoralty for the past twelve years.
 He would win reelection two times and became the first Mayor of New York City to serve three terms.
 During his three terms as mayor he oversaw government reforms, fought against Tammany Hall, increased the budget by over $200 million, oversaw the development and completion of multiple infrastructure projects, and collaborated with President Franklin D. Roosevelt on multiple New Deal policies.

 La Guardia is regarded as the best mayor in New York City's history and one of the best mayors in American history, according to The New York Times.
 The Guardian, in its obituary of La Guardia, stated that he was "the most remarkable mayor of a great city in American history".
 Another Republican would not win election as Mayor of New York City until John Lindsay won in the 1965 election and a Republican would not serve more than one term as mayor until Rudy Giuliani.

-During his mayoralty, La Guardia served as president of the United States Conference of Mayors from 1935 until 1945.